DontDoThat21/NoDoxx/README.md

 ## Features

-- **Automatic Detection**: Identifies and redacts sensitive data in real-time
+- **REDACTED**: Identifies and redacts sensitive data in real-time
-- **Multiple Data Types**: Protects emails, phone numbers, names, addresses, and more
+- **REDACTED Types**: Protects emails, phone numbers, names, addresses, and more
-- **Custom Strings**: Add your own custom strings to redact (company names, project names, etc.)
+- **REDACTED**: Add your own custom strings to redact (company names, project names, etc.)
 - **CIA/FBI Style**: Replaces sensitive data with "REDACTED" text with black background and white text
-- **Dynamic Content**: Works with dynamically loaded content and AJAX updates
+- **REDACTED**: Works with dynamically loaded content and AJAX updates
-- **Easy Toggle**: Simple on/off control via browser extension popup
+- **REDACTED**: Simple on/off control via browser extension popup
-- **Privacy First**: All processing happens locally in your browser
+- **REDACTED**: All processing happens locally in your browser

-## Protected Data Types
+## REDACTED Types

 - 📧 Email addresses
 - 📱 Phone numbers (various formats)
 - 💳 Credit card numbers
-- 🆔 Social Security numbers
+- 🆔 REDACTED numbers
 - 🌐 IP addresses
 - 👤 GitHub usernames
-- 👥 Personal names (First Last format)
+- 👥 Personal names (REDACTED format)
 - 🏠 Street addresses
 - 🔤 Custom strings (user-defined)

 ## Installation

-### Install from Source (Developer Mode)
+### Install from Source (REDACTED)

 1. Clone or download this repository
-2. Open Chrome/Edge and navigate to `chrome://extensions/`
+2. REDACTED/Edge and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
 5. The NoDoxxing extension should now appear in your browser toolbar

 ### Usage

-1. **Automatic Protection**: Once installed, the extension automatically starts protecting your data on all websites
+1. **REDACTED**: Once installed, the extension automatically starts protecting your data on all websites
-2. **Toggle Protection**: Click the extension icon in your browser toolbar to enable/disable protection
+2. **REDACTED**: Click the extension icon in your browser toolbar to enable/disable protection
-3. **Add Custom Strings**: Open the extension popup and add your own strings to redact (company names, project codes, etc.)
+3. **REDACTED Strings**: Open the extension popup and add your own strings to redact (company names, project codes, etc.)
-4. **Visual Feedback**: Protected data appears as "REDACTED" with black background and white text
+4. **REDACTED**: Protected data appears as "REDACTED" with black background and white text
-5. **Status Check**: Open the extension popup to see current protection status
+5. **REDACTED**: Open the extension popup to see current protection status

-### Managing Custom Strings
+### REDACTED Strings

 1. Click the NoDoxxing extension icon in your browser toolbar
-2. In the popup, find the "Custom Strings to Redact" section
+2. In the popup, find the "REDACTED to Redact" section
 3. Type the string you want to redact in the input field
 4. Click "Add" or press Enter
 5. The string will be added to your list and immediately start being redacted on all pages